Bachelor of Science in Public Health

 In the Public Health Sciences area of emphasis, students learn to recognize how environmental and occupational factors impact the health status of individuals and populations and to apply skills in biostatistical and epidemiologic methods in public health practice and research.

 In the Community and Population Health area of emphasis, students learn to recognize how social and behavioral factors impact the health status of individuals and populations and to identify appropriate theories, methods, strategies and policies to address the public health needs of communities and populations.
+This also prepares students to sit for the Community Health Education Certification (CHES) exam.

 The Patient Navigation area of emphasis prepares students to become members of healthcare teams that help individuals overcome barriers to quality care, including access, literacy, transportation and more.
 Patient Navigators (PNs) assist individuals in reducing and eliminating barriers to health care access and in negotiating complex health delivery systems.